pinkstrawberries/Woven-Weather-Coding-for-Machine-Embroidery/README.md

 # Woven Weather
-> This project is a combination of digital embroidery and data visualisation that converts Sydney’s 2023 temperature data into an artistic representation through embroidered hexagons.
-Each hexagon represents one month’s temperature, visualizing extreme lows, highs, and average temperatures.
+> **Woven Weather** is a combination of digital embroidery and data visualisation that converts Sydney’s 2023 temperature data into an artistic representation through embroidered hexagons.
+Each hexagon, with a centre fill and outer border, represents either the extreme high and low temperatures or the average high and low temperatures of one month.
+> By using hexagonal embroidery patches, this prototype transforms climate data into something tangible, functional, and visually pleasing.
+This project not only addresses climate awareness by visually depicting the changes in temperature but also demonstrates the innovative use of technology in traditional textile art.

 ## Shortcuts
 * Instructions for [**Setting Up**](#setup) and [**Running**](#usage) this prototype